 1 (b) An application for a replacement certificate of title must be submitted in a record 2 signed by the applicant and, except as otherwise permitted by the office, must comply with 3 Section 6.
 4 (c) Unless it has been lost, stolen, or destroyed or is otherwise unavailable, the existing 5 written certificate of title must be submitted to the office with an application for a replacement 6 certificate of title.
 7 (d) A replacement certificate of title created by the office must comply with Section 8 8 and indicate on the face of the certificate of title that it is a replacement certificate of title.
 9 (e) If a person receiving a replacement certificate of title subsequently obtains possession 10 of the original written certificate of title, the person shall promptly destroy the original written 11 certificate of title.
-12 Reporter's Note 13 14 15 Source: UCOTA Section 24.
-16 17 The Committee may wish to consider whether the bond requirement provided for in Section 20(c) should also be included in this Section.
-18 19 Comment 20 21 22 23 24 25 When creating a replacement certificate of title, the office must comply with subsection (d) regardless of whether it creates a written certificate of title or an electronic certificate of title.
-No matter the format, the replacement certificate of title must be designated on its face as a replacement.
-26 SECTION 22.
+12 13 14 15 Reporter's Note Source: UCOTA Section 24.
+16 SECTION 22.
 RIGHTS OF PURCHASERS GENERALLY.
-27 (a) A purchaser of a vessel has the protections afforded by [Uniform Commercial Code 28 Sections 2-403(1), 2A-304(1), and 2A-305(1)].
+17 (a) A purchaser of a vessel has the protections afforded by [Uniform Commercial Code 18 Sections 2-403(1), 2A-304(1), and 2A-305(1)].
+19 (b) A buyer in ordinary course of business has the protections afforded by [Uniform 20 Commercial Code Sections 2-403(2)], even if the seller does not comply with Section 16(a).
+21 (c) A purchase of a leasehold interest is subject to [Uniform Commercial Code Section 22 2A-303].
+23 (d) Except as otherwise provided in Section 16, the rights of other purchasers of vessels 24 and of lien creditors are governed by [Uniform Commercial Code Articles 2, 2A, [6,] 7, and 9].
+25 Comment